Beaches on Thassos - description and how to get there

-City beach is quite decent.
+The city beach is sandy.
 The water is clean and clear.
-There are sun beds and parasols along the beach, which you can use throughout the day for free if you order a drink in some of the restaurants.
-If you are not willing to pay, you can use a number of benches in the shade of trees, in the back of the beach, but also your towel and umbrella.
+There are sunbeds and parasols along the entire beach, which you can use throughout the whole day for free if you order a drink in some of the restaurants.
+If you don't feel like paying, you can use a number of benches in the shade of trees, in the back of the beach, but also your own towel and parasol.

 How to get there?
 It is situated in Limenas, next to the old port.

-Small beach below the eponymous café.
-Above the beach is a blue-whitewashed church and earthy lane that leads to the pine forest and archaeological complexes.
-This beach has a rocky parts, ideal for jumping into the sea and a lot of empty bays, suitable for a secluded sunbathing, paddling and diving.
+A small beach below a café of the same name.
+Above the beach, there's a blue and white church and an earthy lane that leads to a pine forest and archaeological complexes.
+This beach has rocky parts, ideal for jumping into the sea, and a lot of empty coves, suitable for a secluded sunbathing, paddling and diving.

 How to get there?
-A ten minute walk from the beach in Limenas towards cafes Karnagio on the walls.
+A 10 minute walk from the Limenas city beach towards the Karnagio cafe which is on the rocks.

-Arranged complex next to the beach.
+An arranged complex next to the beach.
 Good for families with young children.
-The entrance to the complex in the season is charged 3e per person until 19h, and after that admission is free.
-The set of two deck chairs and a parasol costs 6e.
+Entrance to the complex during the holiday season is charged 3 euros per person until 7 PM, and after that it's free.
+A set of two sunbeds and a parasol costs 6 euros.

 How to get there?
-It's located about 2km from Limenas.
-Driving on the main road that goes around the island, go to the left toward Panagia and Potamia, one kilometer after the turn from the highway to the left, and after 500m to the right, the path leads to Makryammos.
+It's located about 2 km away from Limenas.
+Drive on the highway that goes around the island, go to the left toward Panagia and Potamia, after 1 km turn left, and after 500 m turn right, and the path will lead you to Makryammos.

 Marble (Saliara) & Vathi